 The Seven Public Baths (Soto-yu)

 The defining feature of Kinosaki Onsen is its system of seven public bathhouses (soto-yu), each independently run with distinct architectural character and different mineral water compositions.
-Ryokan guests receive a soto-yu pass (ichi-nichi-yu) from their inn, which provides unlimited entry to all seven baths for the duration of their stay.
+Ryokan guests receive a soto-yu pass (ichi-nichi-yu) from their inn, which provides unlimited entry to the baths for the duration of their stay.
+As of 2026, one of the seven — Sato-no-Yu, next to the station — has been closed for a full reconstruction since April 2024; the rebuild was pushed back after asbestos was found during demolition, and Toyooka City now projects a reopening around 2030, so six are currently in operation.

 Ichinoi-yu (一の湯)